AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 ### Translate a message

 Users can translate messages into other languages for easier communication.

+The premise is that you have enabled the translation function in Agora Chat Console.
+If you only set `enableTranslation` translation related interfaces, an error will be reported.

-The UI and logic structure are in `Appearance.swift`:
+The UI and logic structure are in
+`Appearance.swift`:

 1. Enable message translation